Kia Soul EV review: running costs & insurance

 |Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

 With zero road tax (VED) to pay until 2025, very low company-car tax and ultra-low day-to-day running costs (especially if you mostly charge using a home wallbox), the Kia Soul EV will be very cheap to run for the great majority of drivers.
 Only the fairly high purchase price could be a barrier for some.

 Kia Soul EV insurance group

 The Kia Soul EV in base Urban trim sits in insurance group 26, while the top-spec Explore model lands in group 31.
 That'll make it a little more expensive to cover than the Niro EV or your average internal-combustion-engined family SUV.
 For example, a Kia Sportage Hybrid in top-of-the-range GT-Line S trim falls into group 24.

 Kia’s seven-year/100,000-mile warranty applies to all of its cars, including its electric offerings and their battery packs.
 The paintwork is covered for five years against corrosion, meanwhile.

-Since it has zero tailpipe emissions, the pure-electric Soul EV is exempt from road tax, and will also enjoy free access to London’s Congestion Charge zone until 2025, as well as the city’s Ultra Low Emissions Zone for the foreseeable future.
+Since it has zero tailpipe emissions, the pure-electric Soul EV is exempt from road tax (VED), and will also enjoy free access to London’s Congestion Charge zone until 2025, as well as the city’s Ultra Low Emissions Zone for the foreseeable future.
 Of course, that’s not mentioning the Soul EV’s ultra-low 2% Benefit-in-Kind (BiK) company car tax liability, which is the same for all electric cars.

 In This Review